Goldman Sachs Small Cap Value Fund Institutional Shares (GSSIX)

 GSSIX's investment strategy, focused on small-cap value stocks, may align well with current market conditions depending on the economic cycle.
 In periods of economic recovery or expansion, small-cap stocks tend to outperform their large-cap counterparts due to their higher growth potential.
 The fund's value-oriented approach may also be advantageous in markets where value stocks are undervalued relative to growth stocks.
 However, in periods of economic uncertainty or market volatility, small-cap stocks may experience greater declines, potentially impacting the fund's performance.
 The fund's ability to adapt its investment strategy to changing market conditions is crucial for generating consistent returns.

-What is the MoonshotScore for GSSIX?
+What are the key factors to evaluate for GSSIX?